SindieCastro/Creating_Calls_Userform_Dashboard/README.md

 Created a userform for an organization to document customer calls and a dashboard

 ## Purpose
-Create a userform for organitions to dument their call volume, reason for calls, and location of calls.
+To create a userform for organitions to dument their call volume, reason for calls, and location of calls.

 ## Results
-The userform allows organitions to have 3 usernames and passwords but other macros can be added to add other users.
+The userform allows organizations to have 3 usernames and passwords but other macros can be added to add other users.
 Currently, use "username1" as the user name and "123" as password (See Picture 1).
-THe form is currently reflecting counties in Florida, but this can de replaced by other states.
+The form is currently reflecting counties in Florida, but this can de replaced by other states.

 Picture 1.
 Sign in form